khulnasoft-lab/design.khulnasoft.com/contents/layout/responsive-first.md

 ## Reflow

-As content reflows responsively to leverage available space, the hierarchy, structure, and relationships remain intact and clear within any viewport.
-In almost all cases the visual order should match the DOM order.
-Reflow isn't limited to just wrapping.
-For example, a list of actions could be grouped into a single dropdown when space is limited.
+When the content on a page reflows to respond to the available space, the hierarchy, structure, and relationships remain intact and clear within any viewport.

-### Plan ahead for content resize
-When there is not enough blank space in a layout, a change to viewport size that couldn't accommodate the content in the current form will rearrange the page frequently.
-When a page rearranges, the jump in content and sometimes the associated loading time for different components can negatively impact the perceived performance of the page.
-To avoid this situation, always ensure there is sufficient negative space between elements or group of elements in a layout for a smooth responsive behaviour when resizing.
-See the [example of the pipeline index page](https://gitlab.com/gitlab-org/gitlab/-/issues/339230) that demonstrates this need for a table view.
+- The visual order should match the [DOM order](https://www.w3.org/WAI/WCAG21/Techniques/css/C27) in almost all situations.
+- Reflow isn't limited to just wrapping.
+For example, consider grouping a list of actions into a single dropdown in a small viewport.
+- Content should not abruptly rearrange; this can negatively impact the perceived performance of a page.
 ## Truncation

 Individual lines of text can be truncated with an ellipsis when length or wrapping would break a component, negatively impact surrounding content, or cause some content to flow off screen.
 When text is truncated, there must be a method, like a [tooltip](/components/tooltip) to easily view and access all of the content for both sighted and unsighted users, as well as those using assistive technology.